rtanner1231/suiteqltools.nvim/README.md

 - **history** (_default: false_) - Enable or disable the history functionality.
 - **historyLimit** (_default: 2000_) - The maximum number of queries to keep in the history.
 - **completion** (_default: false_) - Set to true to enable the completion feature in the query editor and the tablepicker feature.

+## General Options
+- **picker** (_default: 'auto'_) - The picker to use.
+Possible values are "auto", "telescope", and "snacks".
+If set to auto, the picker will be automatically determined based on which pickers are installed.
+If multiple pickers are installed, it will choose in this order: "snacks" > "telescope".

 # Commands